KH321/slackbot/README.md

 # slackbot
-slack bot reply from spreadsheet
+slack bot reply and save from spreadsheet